syncfusion-content/angularjs-docs/angularjs/PivotGrid/Olap-Export.md

 ### Exporting complete data on Paging

-You can export the complete data when Paging option is enabled by setting the `enableCompleteDataExport` property as true.
-It supports in both JSON and PivotEngine export for all kind of available exporting formats in PivotGrid.
+If paging is enabled, you can export the complete data by enabling the `enableCompleteDataExport` property.
+It is supported in both types of JSON and PivotEngine export and it is applicable for all kinds of exporting formats available in PivotGrid.

 {% highlight html %}